DAY 1

 B, L, D included

 This morning we head to the south coast for a walk into the wooded Gorge d’Algendar, looking for Booted eagles, Egyptian vultures and red kites soaring on thermals above the imposing limestone cliffs, and hearing nightingales singing in the thickets along the stream.
 After lunch we follow a coastal path westward, seeking orchids (mirror, bee and tongue), rock-roses and spurges.
 The typical Mediterranean scrub of myrtle, tree heath and arbutus is favoured by woodchat shrikes and hoopoes.
 Alpine and Pallid swifts nest on the cliffs.
-We visit a local winery for a tour and tasting of Menorcan wines before returning to our hotel.
+We enjoy a wine tasting before dinner, sampling wines from prominent island estates.

 DAY 7